Gross, Nebraska

 Gross is a village in Boyd County, Nebraska, United States.
 As of the 2020 census, the village had a total population of 3.
 In the 2000 United States census, it was one of only eight places with a population of five people.
-The others were Storrie, California; Bear Head Lake, Minnesota; Baker, Missouri; Odell, New Hampshire; Maza, North Dakota; Somerset, Vermont, and Prudhoe Bay, Alaska.
+The others were Storrie, California; Baker, Missouri; Odell, New Hampshire; Maza, North Dakota; Somerset, Vermont, and Prudhoe Bay, Alaska.

 History

 Gross was founded in 1893.
 It was named for Ben Gross, who kept a general store.

 Geography

 According to the United States Census Bureau, the village has a total area of 0.13 sqmi, all land.